jfo/weblog/content/post/monads.md

   (cons x '() )))
 ```

-I have no way of creating objects, or types of any kind at all, in sild, but I
+I have no way of creating objects other than lists,, or types of any kind at
-can denote that this is a `Thing` by wrapping it in a list. `unit` is a function
+all, in Sild, but I can make a "`Thing`" by wrapping it in a list.
+Remember, it
+doesn't really matter what the _structure of the functor_ is, only that these
+particular interfaces are satisfied.

-that will take something and wrap it in a list, then!
+`unit` is a function that will take something and wrap it in a list, then!

 ```scheme
 (unit '(a b c))